Chart Color Schemes

 Croydon Hills - Warranwood is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041 based on these aggregations.
-Future population trends indicate an increase just below the national median, with the area expected to expand by 1,218 persons to 2041, recording a gain of 6.3% in total over the 17 years.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, using weighted aggregation to adjust population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the area is expected to increase by 1,218 persons, reflecting a total gain of 6.3% over the 17-year period.

 Frequently Asked Questions - Population